Are dandelions popping up all over your yard? Don’t spray them, use them!

 Remember the days of rubbing a dandelion head under your chin to see if you “liked butter”?
 That was part of the fun of picking them, until our fingers turned yellow.
 Ah, childhood.

-Did you know you could use dandelions to make lip balms, (get the diy directions here) lotions, and SHAMPOO bars?
+Did you know you could use dandelions to make lip balms, (get the diy directions here) lotions, and a luxurious SHAMPOO bar?

 I love making my own shampoo bars.
 I can easily customize them for our family’s needs, it’s less trash, and it saves me a lot of money versus buying shampoo at the store.
-Dandelion infused shampoo bars are great for any type of hair.
+Dandelion infused shampoo bars are the best shampoo bars as they are great for any type of hair.
 They will leave your hair soft, shiny, and very manageable.

 It’s not hard to make your own dandelion infused shampoo bars!
-I’ll share with you the recipe I use most often.
+I’ll share with you the shampoo bar recipe I use most often.
+This is a simple shampoo bar recipe, with ingredients that are not expensive.

 (new to making soap?
 Watch the video and basic instructions here)